• Skip to main content

 Notes

-• Storage: Store bread in an airtight container at room temperature for up to 3 days, in the refrigerator for up to 7 days, and in the freezer for up to 3 months.
+• Storage: Store the bread in an airtight container at room temperature for 3-4 days or freeze for up to 3 months.

 Nutrition